-NSI has licensed to the Company, through the Subsidiaries, rights to distribute NSI products and to use certain NSI property in the Company's markets, and NSIMG, an NSI affiliate, provides management support services to the Company and the Subsidiaries, pursuant to the Operating Agreement with the Subsidiaries, which include distribution, trademark/tradename license, licensing and sales, and management services agreements with the Subsidiaries (the Operating Agreements).
+NSI licenses to the Company, through the Subsidiaries, rights to distribute NSI products and to use certain NSI property in the Company's markets.
+NSIMG, an NSI affiliate, provide management support services to the Company and the Subsidiaries, pursuant to the Operating Agreements with the Subsidiaries.
 Virtually all of the products sold by the Company are purchased from NSI pursuant to distribution agreements.
 The Company also manufactures itself, or through third-party manufacturers, certain products and commercial materials which it then sells using NSI trademarks or tradenames licensed under trademark/tradename license agreements.
 In addition, the Company does not have its own sales or distribution network but licenses the right to use NSI's distribution network and global distributor compensation plan pursuant to licensing and sales agreements.
 NSIMG also provides a broad range of management, administrative and technical support to the Company pursuant to management services agreements.

-During the fiscal year ended December 31, 1996, NSI and NSIMG charged the Company approximately \$219.9 million and \$4.2 million, respectively, for goods and services provided to the Company under the Operating Agreements.
+During the fiscal year ended December 31, 1997, NSI and NSIMG charged the Company approximately \$241.0 million and \$7.3 million, respectively, for goods and services provided to the Company under the Operating Agreements.

 The Operating Agreements were approved by the original Board of Directors of the Company, which was composed entirely of officers and shareholders of NSI.
-In addition, two of the executive officers of the Company, including the Chief Executive Officer, are also executive officers of NSI.
-It is expected that they will continue to spend a portion of their time on the affairs of NSI, for which they will continue to receive compensation from NSI in addition to amounts received from the Company for services to the Company..
+In addition, two of the executive officers of the Company, including the Chief Executive Officer, were also executive officers of NSI through the date of the NSI Acquisition.
+During 1997 a portion of such officers' time was spent on the affairs of NSI, for which they receive compensation from NSI, in addition to amounts they received from the Company for services to the Company.

-During 1996, Nu Skin Japan paid NSI a royalty of 8% of the revenue from sales of products manufactured by a third party manufacturer under a license agreement between Nu Skin Japan and NSI.
-In the fiscal year ended December 31, 1996, Nu Skin Japan paid NSI \$2.9 million in royalties under this agreement.
+During 1997, Nu Skin Japan paid NSI a royalty of 8% of the revenue from sales of products manufactured by a third party manufacturer under a license agreement between Nu Skin Japan and NSI.
+In the fiscal year ended December 31, 1997, Nu Skin Japan paid NSI \$3.7 million in royalties under this agreement.

-Pursuant to wholesale distribution agreements, Nu Skin Hong Kong distributes certain NSI products to Nu Skin Personal Care Australia, Inc. and Nu Skin New Zealand, Inc., affiliates of NSI.
-Pursuant to these agreements, Nu Skin Hong Kong was paid approximately \$4.6 million in fiscal year 1996 by Nu Skin Personal Care Australia, Inc. and Nu Skin New Zealand, Inc.
+During 1997, pursuant to wholesale distribution agreements, Nu Skin Hong Kong distributed certain NSI products to Nu Skin Personal Care Australia, Inc. and Nu Skin New Zealand, Inc., affiliates of NSI.
+Pursuant to these agreements, Nu Skin Hong Kong was paid approximately \$4.3 million in 1997 by Nu Skin Personal Care Australia, Inc. and Nu Skin New Zealand, Inc.

-Concurrently with the Underwritten Offerings, the Company purchased from NSI for \$25 million, the exclusive rights to distribute NSI products in Thailand, Indonesia, Malaysia, the Philippines, the People's Republic of China, Singapore and Vietnam.
-As of March 3, 1997, the Company had paid \$15 million of this amount.
-In addition, the Company and NSI have entered into a mutual indemnification agreement pursuant to which NSI has agreed to indemnify the Company for certain claims, losses and liabilities relating to the operations of the Subsidiaries prior to the Reorganization, and the Company has agreed to indemnify NSI for certain claims, losses and liabilities relating to the operations of the Subsidiaries after the Reorganization.
+Concurrently with the Company's initial public offering, the Company purchased from NSI for \$25 million, the exclusive rights to distribute NSI products in Thailand, Indonesia, Malaysia, the Philippines, the People's Republic of China, Singapore and Vietnam.
+As of February 1, 1998, the Company had paid all of this amount.
+Following the NSI Acquisition, the Company, through its Subsidiary, NSI, will license to Nu Skin USA, Inc. and other affiliates operating in Canada, Mexico, Puerto Rico and Guatemala, rights to distribute Nu Skin products and to use certain intellectual property.
+NSIMG, a wholly-owned subsidiary of the Company, will provide management support services to the Retained Entities.
+Virtually all of the products sold by the Retained Entities will be purchased from the Company.